Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Introduction

 \section{Introduction}

-The \emph{Dunning-Kruger effect} \cite{dunning-kruger} describes a psychological cognitive bias in which people lacking knowledge in a particular domain overestimate their abilities.
-Interestingly, this phenomenon also applies to machine learning models.
-Traditional neural networks show overconfident predictions, in particular on data that is different from the data seen during training \cite{calibration-network, ensembles}.
-The illusion of knowledge caused by this \emph{Machine Learning Dunning-Kruger effect} highly impacts the reliability of such models in safety-critical domains \cite{interpretable-ml}.
-Accurate uncertainty estimation is considered an appropriate solution to this problem, giving systems the ability to flag predictions with low confidence \cite{dataset-shift}.
-More specifically, a reliable model should distinguish between \emph{aleatoric} and \emph{epistemic} uncertainty \cite{uncertainty-deep-learning}.
-These two levels of uncertainty allow a model to account for both irreducible data uncertainty (e.g. a fair dice's chance of $1/6$ for each face) and uncertainty due to the lack of knowledge about unseen data (e.g. input features differing significantly from training data or a covariate shift).
-These two aleatoric and epistemic uncertainty levels can eventually be combined into an overall \emph{predictive uncertainty} \cite{uncertainty-deep-learning}.
+Accurate and rigorous uncertainty estimation is key for reliable machine learning models in safety-critical domains.
+It quantifies the confidence of machine learning models, thus allowing them to validate knowledgeable predictions corresponding to correct/wrong predictions, flag predictions on unknown input domains corresponding to anomaly or Out-of-Distribution detection, or detect natural shifts of the data facilitating real-time model maintenance \citep{dataset-shift, shifts-dataset, comparison-bayesian-diabetic}.
+Specifically, a reliable model can handle all these failure modes with high-quality estimates of \emph{aleatoric} and \emph{epistemic} uncertainty \citep{uncertainty-deep-learning}.
+These two levels of uncertainty allow a model to account for both irreducible data uncertainty (e.g. a fair dice's chance of $1/6$ for each face) and uncertainty due to the lack of knowledge about unseen data (e.g. input features differing significantly from training data or a covariate shift) respectively.
+Aleatoric and epistemic uncertainty levels can eventually be combined into an overall \emph{predictive uncertainty} \citep{uncertainty-deep-learning}

-\textbf{Related Work.} Generally, we distinguish between two families of models for uncertainty estimation.
-A first family of models estimates uncertainty by aggregating statistics (e.g. mean and variance) from different samples of an implicit predictive distribution.
-Examples are ensemble \cite{ensembles, batch-ensembles, hyper-ensembles, bayesian-classifier-combination, dynamic-bayesian-combination-classifiers} and dropout \cite{dropout} models which provide high-quality uncertainty estimates \cite{dataset-shift} at the cost of an expensive sampling phase at inference time.
-Moreover, ensembles usually require training multiple models.
-Similarly, Bayesian neural networks (BNN) \cite{bayesian-networks, scalable-laplace-bnn, simple-baseline-uncertainty} model the uncertainty on the weights.
-Hence, they also require multiple samples to estimate the uncertainty on the final prediction.
-While recent BNNs have shown reasonably good practical performances \cite{rank-1-bnn, liberty-depth-bnn, practical-bayesian}, modelling the distribution on the weights can make them less viable for complex tasks \cite{expressiveness-bnn} causing many BNN to be limited to simple architectures \cite{practical-bnn}.